Filtered CHCHE Courses (2025-26)

 Nuclear Chemistry

 A survey course in the properties of nuclei, and in atomic phenomena associated with nuclear-particle detection.
-Topics include rates of production and decay of radioactive nuclei; interaction of radiation with matter; nuclear masses, shapes, spins, and moments; modes of radioactive decay; nuclear fission and energy generation.
-Given in alternate years; offered 2024-25.
+Topics include rates of production and decay of radioactive nuclei; interaction of radiation with matter; nuclear masses, shapes, spins, and moments; modes of radioactive decay; nuclear fission and energy generation. not offered 2025-26.

 Cosmochemistry